niyazed/forecasting/README.md

-# 📈 stat.forecasting
+# 📈 forecasting
-A simple template of statistical forecasting on some synthetic data
+A simple template of statistical and DL forecasting on some synthetic data